Research

 Political Representation Gaps in Europe

 Do parliaments in Europe do what their voters and citizens want?
-This paper shows that frequently they dont, why this is the case, and what consequences this has.
+This paper shows that frequently they dont and how these “representation gaps” relate to populism.

 Inherited Inequality and the Dilemma of Meritocracy